AdobeDocs/genstudio.en/help/user-guide/content/customize-template.md

 #### Brand logo field name

 At this time, you cannot select the brand logo for the template upload.
-The following examples demonstrate two methods that conditionally render the Brand logo.
+The following examples demonstrate two methods that conditionally render the brand logo.
 Each method verifies the source, provides a default or alternative image in case the brand logo is not available, and applies a style:

 **Example 1**: Using Handlebars Built-in Helpers condition directly in the HTML `img src` attribute: